gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Component metadata rules can control whether a component version is considered changing (i)

-Component metadata rules can now control whether a component version is considered changing, or in other words, whether the contents of one and the same component version may change over time.
-(A common example for a changing component version is a Maven snapshot dependency.)
+Component metadata rules ([introduced in Gradle 1.8](http://www.gradle.org/docs/1.8/release-notes#component-metadata-rules)) can now be used to specify whether a component version is considered _changing_.

+A _changing_ component is expected to change over time without a change to the version number.
+A commonly used and well understood example of a changing component is a “`-SNAPSHOT`” dependency from an Apache Maven repository (which Gradle implicitly considers to be changing).

-This makes it possible to implement custom strategies for deciding if a component version is changing.
-In the following example, every component version whose group is `my.company` and whose version number ends in `-dev` will be considered changing:
+This new feature makes it possible to implement custom strategies for deciding if a component version is changing.
+In the following example, every component version whose group is “`my.company`” and whose version number ends in “`-dev`” will be considered changing:

     dependencies {
         components {